-All bikes that Urban Ebikes sell are delivered fully registered and ready to ride.
+All bikes that Urban Ebikes sell are delivered fully registered for you and ready to ride.

 Some electric bikes have more powerful motors that enable them to assist with pedalling up to higher speeds of 28mph (compared to the usual 15.5mph).
 These are often used for commuting longer distances and can only be used on the roads.

 You can see all of the bikes we carry that have this higher speed rating of Speed Pedelec.

 The most popular and well respected are the Stromer range.
 These are Swiss made high quality bikes able to achieve high speeds easily but safely.

-We also are seeing brands like QWIC offer Speed variants on their usual range, with beefier motors pushing them into this category.
+We also are seeing Dutch brands like QWIC offer Speed variants on their usual range, with beefier motors pushing them into this category.

 Usually these are fitted with powerful hydraulic brakes, higher quality tyres and integrated lights, horn, mirrors and number plate mounts to ensure full conformity to DVLA standards.